 Cathedral Green is at the rear of Derby Cathedral, near the Silk Mill Museum in Derby city centre, England.
 The best viewing point is from the very bottom of Amen Alley, or by standing on Cathedral Green.
 Don't forget binoculars if you have them.
 Further information on Cathedral Green and the location of Derby Cathedral at the corner of Amen Alley and Irongate (Postcode: DE1 3GP).
 Do watch out for traffic if crossing Full Street.

-Why not combine a shopping trip to Derby with a visit to our museums, and call in to see our world-famous peregrines for yourself, all in one day?
+Why not combine a shopping trip to Derby with a visit to the museums, and call in to see our world-famous peregrines for yourself, all in one day?
 We've great links by road or by rail, and Park and Ride facilities and many great hotel facilities too.
 Follow this link for Derby Tourist Information.

 Derby Museum and Art Gallery contains an exciting wildlife gallery, showing many of the habitats and species that live here.
 Come and stand close to a peregrine falcon in the Derbyshire Nature Gallery, then go and watch one flying free over the City Centre.
 Please note that our specimen is very old and that museums today do not condone or encourage the taking of any bird for display.